MakeSchool-Tutorials/Core-Data-Tutorial/P04-Fetching-Data/content.md

 Before we can present saved data to the user, the app must retrieve it from CoreData.

 Remember that `fetchRequest` function in `Item+CoreDataProperties.swift`?
-The `viewContext` object has a built-in `fetch` function that accepts an `NSFetchRequest` result object produced by invoking your `Item` class’s auto-generated `fetchRequest` function.
+The `viewContext` object has a built-in `fetch` function that accepts an `NSFetchRequest` result object produced by invoking the `Item` class’s auto-generated `fetchRequest` function.

 # Creating and Sending a Fetch Request